• Skip to primary navigation

 As well as avoiding a lumpy sauce, you want to avoid having a grainy sauce too.
 Firstly, make sure you grate your own cheddar, rather than using a package of ready grated cheese.
 Packets of cheese have a coating on it to stop it sticking together, and this will make a gritty sauce.
 Also, make sure you turn the heat off before adding the cheese.

-If you’ve tried this Easy Cheese Sauce recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Easy Cheese Sauce recipe, let us know how you got on in the comments below.

 Recipe